chsahit/metric_sam3d/README.md

   3. Unset NVCC_PREPEND_FLAGS before building

   Would you like me to test whether the --allow-unsupported-compiler flag is actually necessary by reverting it and trying a clean build?

+- Install gdown in foundationpose env!
+- modify download sxcript to skip all the inpainting weights